Executive Director, Health, Safety and Environment

 - Department of Health, Safety and Environment, or

-- Security (if after hours), who will contact the Director, Department of Health, Safety and Environment.
+- Security (if after hours), who will contact the Executive Director, Health, Safety and Environment.

 QUT will meet its legislative duties of care using a risk management approach, through the Health, Safety and Environment Management System (HSEMS).
 This provides the QUT community with specific advice on health, safety and environment procedures and a consistent approach to healthm safety and environment risk management.
 The HSEMS establishes the University standards for health, safety and environment, and includes procedural guidance, reporting requirements, tools and templates and a commitment to establishing measurable objectives and targets to ensure continued improvement aimed at elimination of work related injury and illness, or environmental harm.
 Faculties, institutes and divisions may develop local work instructions that expand on specific requirements or deal with local requirements.